jpuritz/WinterSchool.2016/Reference Assembly Tutorial.md

 **NOTE: You can download the RefTut file from the depository and run this tutorial from the command line**

 #GOALS
-1. To demultiplex samples with process_radtags and rename samples
+1. To set up test data for our exercise
-2. To use the methods of dDocent (via rainbow) to assemble reference contigs
+2. To demultiplex samples with process_radtags and rename samples
-3. To learn how optimize a de novo reference assembly
+3. To use the methods of dDocent (via rainbow) to assemble reference contigs

-#Tutorial
+4. To learn how optimize a de novo reference assembly
-*dDocent must be properly installed for this tutorial to work*
+5. To learn how to utilize pyRAD to assemble loci

 ##Tutorial
 *dDocent must be properly installed for this tutorial to work*